beyond-blockchain/examples/certify-web/README.md

 * **/api/verify** [GET] verifies the content of the certificate and the registration date & time.
 * **/api/setup** [POST] sets the environment (a BBc-1 domain and a simple database).

-In addition, the following API is provided for learning purposes (should not really be provided over the network):
+In addition, the following set of API is provided for learning purposes (should not really be provided over the network):
 * **/api/digest** [GET] gives SHA-256 digest of a given JSON (sub-)document.
 * **/api/keypair** [GET] generates a ECDSA p256v1 key pair.
 * **/api/sign** [GET] signs and returns the signature, the algorithm and the public key for a given JSON (sub-)document and a private key.